California accuses Tesla of alleged discrimination at plant

 “It therefore strains credibility for the agency to now allege, after a three-year investigation, that systematic racial discrimination and harassment somehow existed at Tesla,” the company wrote, while trying to frame the lawsuit as a publicity stunt.

+The allegations against Tesla resulted from a 32-month investigation into its discriminatory practices, according to the lawsuit.
+The complaint seeks back pay for Black employees who were unfairly bypassed for promotion and raises, reinstatements of workers who lost their jobs for discriminatory reasons, and punitive damages.

+Musk, who frequently takes to his Twitter account with 73 million followers to comment about issues affecting Telsa, hadn’t posted anything about the discrimination lawsuit as of late Thursday.

-But this isn’t the first time that Tesla’s treatment of the roughly 10,000 employees at its Fremont, California, factory has come under scrutiny.
+This isn’t the first time that Tesla’s treatment of the roughly 15,000 employees at its Fremont, California, factory has come under scrutiny.
 The factory, located about 40 miles (65 kilometers) southeast of San Francisco, remains Tesla’s biggest manufacturer of electric cars, even has the company has opened additional plants, including a new one in Texas.

 Last October, a federal jury awarded $137 million in damages to a former Black elevator operator who had alleged he faced daily racist slurs and other forms of harassment while working at the Fremont plant in 2015 and 2016 before quitting.
 Tesla is appealing that verdict and has denied any knowledge of racist conduct that the former elevator operator, Owen Diaz, said took place at the plant.